Skip to main content

 One of my weaknesses when eating a healthier diet is items made with wheat.
 I love most breads, cookies, pastries, cakes, pizza, etc. Not only are they tasty but wheat is one of the most popular foods in the American diet.
 Most people I know eat wheat in one form or another at every meal.
 The main reason is that it can be made into so many different foods; plus we have plenty of it as a nation so it’s fairly cheap to cook with.
 Just a few preservatives but the shelf life is fairly lengthy.

 Some people, however, are allergic to wheat or cannot tolerate gluten-the protein in many grains.
 Others, like myself, try to limit the amount of wheat and grains in my diet to cut down on the carbohydrate intake (or empty calories) to improve their health.
-So, how do I bake all my tasty favorite foods without using much–if any–wheat flour.
+So, how do I bake all my tasty favorite foods without using much--if any--wheat flour.

 For this reason, I have been experimenting with all kinds of flour products.
 Quinoa flour, Almond Flour, Oat Flour and Tapioca Flour.
 My newest discovery is Coconut Flour.